Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Case Studies

 TSDM and GAN are first tested using the SCADA data from the IEEE 30-bus test system.
 The models are trained using the measurements of 2022, and are tested with the data from 6 am to 4 pm on Jan.
 1, 2023.
 In the test data, step attacks are applied to 20\% of state variables, with the attack amplitude equal to 2.5\% for voltage magnitudes and 50\% for phase angles.
 The original and corrupted state estimates at 10 am, as well as the state estimates restored by TSDM and GAN, are shown in Fig. \ref{IEEE30}.
 It can be seen that the proposed TSDM achieves a higher data recovery accuracy, and the predicted output is generally consistent with the original state estimates.
 On the other hand, GAN still shows non-negligible deviations from the expected values, although the deviations have already been suppressed to some extent.

-The second test assumes an NM data loss scenario between 8 am and 6 pm, where 30\% of the measurements in the IEEE 57-bus system cannot reach the control center.
+The second test assumes an NM data loss scenario between 8 am and 6 pm, where the measurements related to about 30\% unobservable states in the IEEE 57-bus system cannot reach the control center.
+The unobservable states are listed in Table \ref{tab:observability}.
 The original and corrupted state estimates at 10 am, as well as the state estimates recovered by the two models, are shown in Fig. \ref{IEEE57}.
 Similar to the results above, TSDM apparently has smaller data imputation errors than GAN.

 For the large-scale 118-bus system, random FDIAs with zero mean, magnitude variance of 0.03, and phase angle variance of 0.6 are applied to 30\% of the state variables from 6 am to 8 pm.
 The original and corrupted state estimates and the estimates obtained based on restored data are shown in Fig. \ref{IEEE118}.
 Again, state variables can be accurately estimated using the data reconstructed by TSDM.
 However, GAN-restored data lead to a significant bias in phase angle estimation.